-In this article, we are going to consider the initial stage of chickenpox day 1 (picture 2), learn what the chickenpox looks like in pictures, and identify the main constituents of the chickenpox mild stage and symptoms.
+In this article, we are going to consider the initial stage of chickenpox day 1 (picture 2), learn what the chickenpox looks like, and identify the main constituents of the chickenpox mild stage and symptoms.
 Also we are go-ing to learn about the manifestation of the chickenpox early stage.

 How chickenpox looks like is well-known to almost every mother in the world.
 This disease is one of the most common childhood infections.
 The first stage of chickenpox is characterized by specific rash.
 It is the signal that the child has chicken pox.

 The main symptom to understand what a chickenpox looks like is rash (picture 2).
 At first, it looks like usual red spots of small size and round shape.
 The early stage of chickenpox appears for the first time on the head and in the abdomen.
 Later, the spots turn into chicken pox pustules (pictures below).
 The center of the area of reddened, and the skin is raised.